Third Grade Curriculum

 With those ideas in mind, the students will learn about and/or implement:

-- Working as part of a team to collaborate on art projects for the community and to raise awareness of events
+Working as part of a team to collaborate on art projects

-- Use measurement and symmetry to complete half of a face by using value, shading, highlight to create more realistic portraits
+Use measurement and symmetry to complete 1⁄2 of a face by using value, shading, highlight to create more realistic portraits

-- Learning how to critique others by using constructive criticism and the “You might think about” approach to criticism regarding changes in artwork
+Learning how to critique others by using constructive criticism.

-- Employ technology integration as a way to communicate ideas about artwork (artists statements)
+Technology integration as a way to communicate ideas about artwork (artists statements).

 Students in third grade will choose between chorus and strings for their music course.